-The pilot is also supported by a team from Napier Edinburgh University, who are analysing the energy performance of the homes to validate and inform the net-zero carbon strategy for future EHD projects.
+The pilot is also supported by a team from Napier Edinburgh University, and University of Edinburgh, who are analysing the energy performance of the homes to validate and inform the net-zero carbon strategy for future EHD projects.
 The EHD project aims to deliver 1000 affordable net-zero carbon homes across the region as part of the City Region Deal.